| Melbourne — loading...

 Arepa Days offers something most Melbourne cafes don’t: genuinely Colombian coffee served the way it’s meant to be consumed.
 The beans are full-bodied, rich, and served in a style that prioritises depth of flavour over the brightness that Melbourne’s specialty scene typically chases.

-The hot chocolate is also worth trying — spiced, thick, and more like drinking a dessert than a beverage.
-And if you’re there for food, the arepas are outstanding.
+The hot chocolate is also worth trying — spiced, thick, and more like drinking a dessert.
+And the arepas are outstanding.
 The combination of Colombian coffee and an arepa loaded with scrambled eggs and cheese is one of Preston’s most underrated breakfast experiences.

 Skinny’s — High Street